Find answers to the questions we get asked the most

-Due to popular demand we have now launched training venues in the North and in London.
-You have the choice of Milton Keynes, Manchester and Birmingham.
+Due to popular demand we have now launched training venues in The North and London.
+You have the choice of Milton Keynes, Surrey, Manchester and Birmingham.
 We have tried to develop a training schedule with a balance of face-to-face and distance learning to suit those who are not local to our training facilities.
 However, these training days are a fundamental part of the course and attendance is mandatory.

 We anticipate that it is possible to complete the qualification in 18-24 months, but it is dependent on your entry route and when you are able to set aside time to complete your assessment portfolio.
 The main factor affecting how long it will take to complete the qualification is the time you set aside to complete your assessment portfolio, so we advise that you plan your diary and schedule carefully and in advance in order to complete the qualification in the quickest time.

 Training modules are held over a number of months and are dependent on your entry route (please see the course prospectus for full details).
 You will be expected to attend a number of face-to-face training days over approximately 12 months.
 All modules consist of pre-course tasks, face-to-face training and supplementary learning in the form of online modules, webinars and further reading.

 Once your training has been completed then you will be assessed on your knowledge and practical skills.
 This involves completing a portfolio of evidence including: Home Condition Surveys, valuation reports and written work such as method statements and reflective accounts.